 Despite the abundance of organ meats and pork blood on the menu, there are also about half a dozen vegetarian dishes.
 Many involve tofu, but the vegetarian summer rolls, bi cuon chay, contain not only julienned vegetables, but also shreds of mock pork instead of the more familiar cubes of bean curd.
 The meatless rolls are accompanied by the ubiquitous nuoc mam, or fish sauce, so strict vegetarians may want to think twice before dipping.
 Other condiments present at every table, such as sriracha sauce and garlic-chili sauce, are more likely to be plant-based.

 The restaurant is open every day except Tuesday.
-There’s no liquor license, but fresh squeezed orange juice or salted lemonade with club soda are some of the more refreshing choices on hand.
-Desserts, as at most Vietnamese restaurants, are an acquired taste for most customers raised on American and European sweets, but there are plenty of options involving tropical fruits, coconut milk, and mung beans.
-While the stretch of West Camelback Road outside the restaurant’s doors struggles to redevelop, it’s hard not to feel good about the success and expansion of Pho Thanh.
+There’s no liquor license, but fresh squeezed orange juice or salted lemonade with club soda are some of the more refreshing beverage choices.
+The traditional Vietnamese desserts on the menu may be an acquired taste for customers raised on American and European sweets, but the presence of Milk Run next door expands the options with more familiar ice cream and boba tea.
+While the stretch of Camelback Road outside the restaurant’s doors still struggles to redevelop, it’s hard not to feel good about the success and expansion of Pho Thanh.

 1702 W. Camelback Rd., Phoenix AZ 85015